 Once your home study is approved, prospective adoptive parents can begin to search for a birth mother, if she has not already been identified.
 In Michigan, advertising to prospective birth mothers is allowed, provided it is done through an “adoption facilitator.”
 An adoption facilitator may be either a child-placing agency or an adoption attorney but not an individual family.
 Once contact with the birth mother is made, the adoption facilitator must provide the prospective birth mother with a pamphlet on adoption produced by the Michigan Department of Human Services.
 The adoption facilitator will also outline the procedures for the adoption, a fee schedule, and the terms of contact between the birth mother and the prospective adoptive parents.

-Every state varies in terms of their adoption expense laws.
-In Michigan adoption, prospective adoptive parents can expect to pay counseling services for the birth mother, reasonable expense related to medical and health care of the birth mother, and child leading up to and including the birth.
+Every state varies in terms of its adoption expense laws.
+In Michigan adoption, prospective adoptive parents can expect to pay counseling services for the birth mother, reasonable expenses related to medical and health care of the birth mother, and child leading up to and including the birth.
 Payment for medical expenses may not include items already covered by the birth mother’s insurance or Medicaid.
 Other payments may include incurred travel expenses related directly to the adoption and living expenses during the pregnancy and up to six weeks after the birth.
-Unlike other states which have specific language as to what “living expenses” is defined as, Michigan state law has no such language.
-Each prospective adoptive parent and their adoption facilitator will decide the terms of the birth mother expenses and foster an agreement with the birth mother.
-All expenses must be filed in court at least seven days prior to the formal placement of the child along with a verified statement of the adoption attorney or child-placing agency’s fees.
+Unlike other states which have specific language as to what “living expenses” is defined as Michigan state law has no such language.
+Each prospective adoptive parent and their adoption facilitator will decide the terms of the birth mother’s expenses and foster an agreement with the birth mother.
+All expenses must be filed in court at least seven days before the formal placement of the child along with a verified statement of the adoption attorney or child-placing agency’s fees.

 Following the termination of parental rights by the birth parents, the adoptive parents will become the legal guardians of the child.
 The child-placing agency or a state-licensed adoption provider will follow-up with the family for the next three months for post-placement supervision.
 The purpose of the post-placement visits is to assess and document how the child and new family are adjusting.
 Once the three months have passed, a post-placement report will be provided to the courts and a final order of adoption will be entered.